Boyhood – An Inside Look

 Teen Boyhood Films – Cooley High

-I was experiencing teen boyhood when I first saw the film Cooley High.
+When I first saw the film Cooley High, I was experiencing teen boyhood.
 I was and always have been a big fan of 60s Motown music, which is featured throughout this film.
 The landscape for this teen boyhood film is based on a real high school in Chicago.
-These inner-city boyhood experiences were different from my own, but I distinctly remember relating to their need for individuality, acceptance and positive male friendships.
+These inner-city boyhood experiences were different from my own, but I distinctly remember relating to their need for individuality, acceptance, and positive male friendships.

 Cooley High is a 1975 American film based upon the real high school located on the near north side of Chicago, produced and released by American International Pictures and written by Eric Monte (co-creator of Good Times).
 The film, set in 1964 Chicago, Illinois, stars Glynn Turman and Lawrence Hilton-Jacobs, and features a soundtrack made up primarily of 1960s Motown hits.